bentoml/BentoML/docs/source/concepts/service.rst

 Built-in Types
 ^^^^^^^^^^^^^^

-Beside :code:`NumpyNdarray`, BentoML supports a variety of other built-in IO descriptor types under the :doc:`bentoml.io <reference/api_io_descriptors>` module.
+Beside ``NumpyNdarray``, BentoML supports a variety of other built-in IO descriptor types under the :doc:`bentoml.io <reference/api_io_descriptors>` module.
 Each type comes with support of type validation and OpenAPI specification generation.
 For example: